China and Russia’s military relationship likely to deepen with Ukraine war

 The shift was sealed with Chinese purchases of Su-35 fighter jets and the S-400 surface-to-air missile defense system.
 In recent years, the relationship has been further enhanced with joint naval drills in far-flung international waters and missile defense computer simulations that require a higher level of mutual trust and intelligence sharing.

-A number of joint development projects have also been disclosed, mostly by Russia, including for heavy-lift helicopters, an early warning system for missile attacks and nonnuclear submarines.
+A number of joint development projects has also been disclosed, mostly by Russia, including for heavy-lift helicopters, an early warning system for missile attacks and nonnuclear submarines.

 Little information is publicly available about these initiatives — and some may never materialize — but taken together they suggest a shift in the relationship from China being purely a customer to being a partner.
 “Submarine technology is something you do not share with others very easily,” Kirchberger said.
 “That would really indicate a whole new level of cooperation, if it is actually true.”

-While the threat of sanctions may mean China is constrained from providing overt military aid to Russia for Ukraine, over time an extended rupture with the West will make the Kremlin open to delivering even more advanced systems and allow more technology transfers, according to Paul Schwartz, an analyst at CNA, a research organization in Arlington, VA.
+While the threat of sanctions may mean China is constrained from providing overt military aid to Russia for Ukraine, over time an extended rupture with the West will make the Kremlin open to delivering even more advanced systems and allow more technology transfers, according to Paul Schwartz, an analyst at CNA, a research organization in Arlington, Va.

-“At the same time, China will conceivably become an important supplier to Russia of underlying military technologies and components as well as systems where China holds a lead — sometimes a substantial lead — over Russia,” Schwartz said, listing drones, shipbuilding, and maritime radar systems as areas where advanced Chinese technology could be of interest to Russia.
+“At the same time, China will conceivably become an important supplier to Russia of underlying military technologies and components as well as systems where China holds a lead — sometimes a substantial lead — over Russia,” Schwartz said, listing drones, shipbuilding and maritime radar systems as areas where advanced Chinese technology could be of interest to Russia.

 Space is another area where the two are working closely together on technologies and systems with potential military applications including on the integration of the two country’s GPS-equivalents, China’s Beidou network and Russia’s GLONASS.